Who Popped Donald’s Clogs In The Downpatrick Area?

 (c) 2023 – the term ‘Whodunit Hunt’, associated logo, website content, and all Hunt routes, ideas, images and photos, are protected by copyright.
 Any copying/distribution of anything embraced by our copyright is intellectual theft and therefore unlawful and illegal.
 Please respect the law as well as numerous years of our hard work.

 Walking Whodunit Hunts are single-location murder mystery trails where you explore a village or an area of a town or city in search of clues to solve a crime.
-All have much history to uncover, show you some grand and impressive architecture, and many reveal surprising facts linked to both places and the people that shaped them!
+All have much history to uncover, show you grand and impressive architecture, and many reveal surprising facts about both places and the people that shaped them!

 The places listed below (by county) all have single-location walking murder mystery trails for you to solve.
 Click any location link for more detail.
 Map available at the bottom of the page to locate trails in a particular area too.

-- In Belfast itself are Belfast City Centre and Titanic Quarter trails as well as our new Europa taster trail if you’re short on time.
-Recently launched, our new, unique concept… an indoor murder mystery at Ulster Museum!
+- In Belfast itself are Belfast City Centre and Titanic Quarter trails, as well as the Europa taster trail if you’re short on time.
+We recently launched the Queen’s Quarter Trail around the university area too.

 - Armagh City, Loughgall, and Lurgan trails in County Armagh.